HangryDev/leetcodePractice/0001-two-sum/NOTES.md

 - return if there is complement.
 - complement cannot be element itself.

-approach #3 - one-pass hashmap
+# approach #3 - one-pass hashmap
 - one-pass means "hashtable used once"
 - while inserting elements in hashtable, check if complement exists.
 - iterate once less

-code toolbox:
+# code toolbox:
 - list.index(i)
-- didn't like len(nums)
+- didn't like len(nums) - alternatives?